jbernalvallejo/amazon-quicksight-workshop/4-bonus/1-athena-workgroups.md

 2. Note down 12 digit AWS account id .
 Follow steps here to find out account id - https://www.apn-portal.com/knowledgebase/articles/FAQ/Where-Can-I-Find-My-AWS-Account-ID

-3. Next, Open AWS console log-in different browser, select IAM user and login with following credential: a.
-AccountID: b.
-IAM User name: c.
+3. Next, Open AWS console log-in different browser, select IAM user and login with following credential:

+	a.
+AccountID:
+	b.
+IAM User name:
+	c.
 Password: master123

-4. From new BusinessAnalystUser user, Navigate to Athena Console .
+4. From new BusinessAnalystUser user, Navigate to Athena Console.
 You will notice that you can see your workgroup designated as “workgroupA” and you can also view table: sporting_event_info as shown below:

 ![screenshot](img/6.png)